OlgaChiotoglou/OlgaChiotoglou/README.md

 ### Aspiring Data Analyst

-I transform data into insights using SQL and Power BI.
+I transform data into insights using Python, SQL and Power BI.

 ---